-You don’t have to travel far to feel far away, and we’ve rounded up a few great ideas you can consider.
+You don’t have to travel far to feel far away, and we’ve rounded up a few great staycation ideas to plan your next outing in Columbus.
 Click on the area of the city you'd like to explore for inspiration!

 If you live in a suburb and find you don’t make it downtown very often – whether due to time, parking, traffic or any other reason – now is the time to remedy that.
 A new self-guided Short North Art Trail helps you explore and discover not only the great murals and public art in the area, but also the galleries and performance spaces, all without the crowds common during Gallery Hop.